Are looking for something specific?

 Ready to join me on my journey of discovery?

-- Start here: what’s your definition of climate? how the IPCC works; initial discussions of the IPCC process.
+- The IPCC (Intergovernmental Panel on Climate Change) – how it works; initial discussions of the IPCC process.

-- Digging deeper, and broader – hearing from a range of scientists, researchers.
+- Consensus – is the science settled?
+Evidence from a range of scientists and researchers.

 Here are my unedited notes and links, work in progress.